YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 > Use the Unity Package Manager (in the top menu: **Window > Package Manager**) to select Cinemachine for installation.

+### Cinemachine Brain

+The Cinemachine Brain is a component in the Unity Camera itself.
+The Cinemachine Brain **monitors all active Virtual Cameras** in the Scene.

+To specify the next live Virtual Camera, you **activate or deactivate the desired Virtual Camera's game object**.
+Cinemachine Brain then **chooses the most recently activated Virtual Camera with the same or higher priority as the live Virtual Camera**.
+我們可以藉由改變虛擬攝影機的優先順序以決定要使用哪個鏡頭.

+It **chooses the next Virtual Camera to control the Unity camera**.
+It also **controls the cut** or **blend from the current Virtual Camera to the next**.

+> **Tip**: Use Cinemachine Brain to respond to dynamic game events in real time.
+It allows your game logic to control the camera by manipulating priorities.
+This is particularly useful for live gameplay, where action isn’t always predictable.
+Use Timeline to choreograph cameras in predictable situations, like cutscenes.
+Timeline overrides the Cinemachine Brain priority system to give you precise, to-the-frame camera control.

 ### Virtual Cameras